SeverinAlexB/ln-verifymessagejs/README.md

 ### Sign message

-Node operators can sign message with (Ride the Lightning)[https://github.com/Ride-The-Lightning/RTL] and (Thunderhub)[https://thunderhub.io/].
+Node operators can sign message with [Ride the Lightning](https://github.com/Ride-The-Lightning/RTL) and [Thunderhub](https://thunderhub.io/).

 If a user has access to a terminal messages can be signed directly with the cli's.